ColinKennedy/USD-Cookbook/tricks/usdview_root_loader/README.md

 "Root Loader" lets you load or unload payloads at the selected Prims or any of the Prim's children.

-## Justification
-The "Load" / "Unload" buttons in usdview are too strict.
-If you have multiple Prims and even a single one of them doesn't have a payload assigned to it, the button gets greyed out so you cannot click on it.

-This can be very frustrating while opening large sets, because it requires you to know which Prims have payloads, click exactly those Prims and only those Prims, and dig through the stage Prim namespace for every Prim.
-"Root Loader" addresses these problems without forking usdview.

 # How To Run
 1. Run this command in the terminal: